Lessons that only grandparents can teach their grandkids

 Good manners go a long way

-Only someone who does not care about their future does not put away some money every month.
+Only someone who does not care about their future will not put away some money every month.
 Do not spend everything you are given or everything you earn.
 Put aside at least 10% every month in your savings account.
 If you establish good money habits from the start, you will always have enough money throughout your life.

 Good things come to those who wait and patience is definitely a virtue.